-- The Scientific Review Committee will be headed by the Medical Director and will be based on the nature and subject of the project.
-A fulltime Secretary to the SRC will assist the Principal Investigator in obtaining approval from the SRC.
+- The Scientific Review Committee will be headed by the medical director (MD) and will be based on the nature and subject of the project.
+A fulltime secretary to the SRC will assist the principal investigator (PI) in obtaining approval from the SRC.

 a) Target patient population, infrastructure and facilities are available

 b) Investigator and research team suitability for carrying out the research study